MohitDAngrish/LiveCell/README.md

 ### Alternative Approach
-Deploying model as a seperate endpoint using triton server, after converting the model into tensorrt format.
+Deploying model as a seperate endpoint using triton server, after converting the model into tensorrt format or any other platform support by triton server.
 Here model will be a different service of its own and can be consumed by anyone, wehreas in the first case the model is tightly coupled with the fast api service.
 In the interest of time i have not implemented this approach.

 In this approach: